 Revolving Credit Facility

-- Provides businesses immediate access to capital
+- Immediate access to capital.

-- Unsuitable for businesses with unstable cash flow
+- Unsuitable for businesses with unstable cash flow.

-Access to Funds When You Need Them The Most
+Access To Funds When You Need Them The Most